-A/N: Lot of stories going on.
+A/N: Lots of stories going on.
 A lot of updating to do.
 Compromise?
 New story.
 Don't ask.

 Chapter 1: Meeting through Time

 She flipped around in her bed to lie on her stomach and she grunted.
-When the noise did not cease, she snatched her pillow from under her belly and covered her head with it.
+When the noise did not cease, she snatched her pillow from under her belly and covered her heat with it.
 She was not a morning person.
 Really, who was?
-She kept her eye closed hoping it was a bad nightmare and the banging noise would eventually go away.
+She kept her eye closed, hoping it was a bad nightmare and the banging noise would eventually go away.

 Maddened, she threw her pillow on the ground and managed to drag her body out of bed.
 Immediately, the bright light breaking through her curtains attacked her eyes and she raised a hand to shield them.
 She gave herself a strong push, making it on her feet before yanking her body in direction of the door.

 As soon as she was close enough to reach it, Kagome wrapped her fingers around the handle and opened the door.
 On the other side was her smiling mother with her head tilted to the side.

 "Morning," Kagome said politely before walking back in direction of her bed.

 Maybe one person was happy in the morning.
 She did not understand why though; mornings were evil.
 Kagome huffed as she dropped down on her bed in a sitting position.
 Her mother tiptoed around her room trying to avoid the clothes and books that covered the floor.